codio-c5/C5-Development/.guides/content/1-21-AES-Encryption-7a55.md

  In 1998, NIST held a competition to replace DES with an encryption standard that would be more secure, yet still efficient.
-The winner was the Rijndael algorithm created by Vincent Rijmen and Joan Daemen of Belgium.
+In 2000, the winner was the Rijndael algorithm created by Vincent Rijmen and Joan Daemen of Belgium.
 It became known as the **Advanced Encryption Standard (AES)** Today, AES is used extensively worldwide, and is gradually replacing DES and 3DES.
 AES uses a process that combines substitution  with permutation that is referred to as a **substitution-permutation network** in cryptography.

 |||guidance